aksommerville/too-heavy/README.md

 - - [ ] Grappling hook.
 - - [ ] Rocket boots.
 - By 22 December
+- - [ ] Eliminate the death face.
+Explode immediately.
 - - [ ] Mitigate jitter when climbing a chimney across vertical neighbor maps. (eg in jump lessons)
+- - [ ] Oneways in row 1 don't catch when entering from north?
+See broom lesson.
 - - [ ] Ensure I have a sane build environment on a laptop before leaving
 - - [ ] Moving platforms.
 - - [ ] Switches.